cometbft/cometbft/docs/introduction/upgrading-from-tm.md

 [v0.34.25][v03425] and [v0.34.26][v03426].

-If you already make use of Tendermint Core (either the original Tendermint Core or Informal Systems' public fork), you can upgrade to CometBFT v0.34.27 by replacing your dependency in your `go.mod` file:
+If you already make use of Tendermint Core (either the original Tendermint Core v0.34.24, or Informal Systems' public fork), you can upgrade to CometBFT v0.34.27 by replacing your dependency in your `go.mod` file:

 ```bash
 go mod edit -replace github.com/tendermint/tendermint=github.com/cometbft/cometbft@v0.34.27
 ```

+We make use of the original module URL in order to minimize the impact of switching to CometBFT.
+This is only possible in our v0.34 release series, and we will be switching our module URL to `github.com/cometbft/cometbft` in the next major release.

 ## Home directory